romanpauk/dingo/docs/core-concepts.md

 The default registration path uses `constructor_detection<T>` from [include/dingo/factory/constructor_detection.h](../include/dingo/factory/constructor_detection.h).
-When you register a type without an explicit `factory<...>`, Dingo tries to pick a constructor automatically.
+When a type is registered without an explicit `factory<...>`, Dingo tries to pick a constructor automatically.

 In practice, the default path is: